-Best for: Companies that need pre-built customer support and customer analysis software.
+Best for: Companies that need pre-built customer support and customer analytics software.

-Thematic integrates easily with existing customer survey and customer support applications, like SurveyMonkey, Zendesk, Medallia, and more.
+Thematic integrates easily with existing customer surveys and customer support applications, like SurveyMonkey, Zendesk, Medallia, and more.
 Or they can pull data from NPS providers or your internal database.

 Thematic’s text processing artificial intelligence works to find themes and recurring subjects in feedback data, analyze their impact on your metrics, and present insights and infographics that are clear and easy-to-read.